MedicalDataAnalysis/Heart_Disease-Wisconsin-/_Report/report.md

 ### 2.1 Methodology

 #### 2.1.1 Goal: Predict Heart Disease with Given Features

 1. __Make several datasets__

+  Before diving into analysis, we reorganized the data into a proper format for use in analysis.
+We created presence to absence data by changing the labels (0 -> 0 and 1, 2, 3, 4 -> 1).
+Then we created another two data sets using the original data.
+First, we applied feature scaling method to make a new data by standardizing the features for use in SVM.
+Second, we calculated quantiles of continuous features to categorize entries into four groups because we wanted to check whether or not this grouping would provide better prediction.

   - Make presence to absence data